Sangamon County

 The facility will be served by the local grid through the Rural Electric Convenience Cooperative (RECC), with wholesale electricity transmitted via Ameren Illinois’ transmission lines.
 Backup generators are used only for emergency situations and required maintenance testing (10–15 hours per year).
 These generators comply with all EPA standards and emissions regulations.

-What are expected levels of noise, vibration, and light from the facility, and how far do they travel?
+What are expected levels of noise, vibration, and light from the facility?

-Our facilities are designed to meet and exceed all local noise regulations.
-Our design team includes acoustic consultants who measure expected noise levels at property boundaries to ensure compliance before construction begins.
+Noise will meet Illinois Pollution Control Board standards.
+Our facilities are designed to meet and exceed all local noise regulations, with acoustic consultants confirming compliance before construction.

 All lighting is directed downward with no uplighting, minimizing light pollution and preserving dark skies.
 Light spill beyond property boundaries is minimized through shielding and directional fixtures.